rjust/defects4j/framework/test/README.md

 ```
 Running mutation analysis on all bugs (20 jobs in parallel) takes up to ~24h.

-TODO: A few (Closure) bugs have a very long analysis time; we should prioritize
+TODO: A few (Closure) jobs have a very long analysis time.
+(All but a hand full
+of jobs finish within 14 hours.)
+We should prioritize these long jobs in the
-these jobs in the shuffled job list to make sure they run first.
+shuffled job list to make sure they run early in parallel to many smaller jobs.

 ### Export command and exported properties
 ```